GrunkleMatt/git-corso-21/README.md

 # git-corso-21
-My projects from the course ITS Steve Jobs Academy
+My projects from ITS Steve Jobs Academy course